dermasugita/Viola-SV/docs/signature_analysis.rst

 --------------
 If you are new to the Viola package, please refer to the :ref:`Quick Start<quickstart>` first. :ref:`Quick Start<quickstart>` explains basic usage of :doc:`Vcf<reference/api/viola.Vcf>` class, which shares a lot of methods with :doc:`MultiBedpe<reference/api/viola.MultiBedpe>` class.

+Installing "matplotlib" to your python environment is recommended.

 In this tutorial, we use BEDPE files provided by `ICGC Data Portal`_.
 Detailed instruction of data preparation is described below.